aimms/documentation/webui/table-widget.rst

 ..
 Image:: images/DateTime_ToggleDMY.png
     :align: center

 As mentioned above, the date picker allows selection of dates only in the range of the defined calendar.
-Although, we cannot restrict the time ranges, if a time is selected that might fall outside the range set in the calendar, an error "Selected Date/Time is outside of allowed range" will be displayed.
+Although the actual time ranges are not confined when the time selection is made by the user, if a time is selected that might fall outside the range set in the calendar, an error "Selected Date/Time is outside of allowed range" will be displayed.

 For example, if the calendar range is set from ``2019-10-07 06:00`` to ``2019-10-07 20:00``, and the user selects ``2019-10-07 21:00``, the error message "Selected Date/Time is outside of allowed range" will be displayed and the date will be set either to the previous value or left blank.

-There are different combinations of the date and time picker which is controlled by the Unit property defined in the calendar.
+There are different combinations of the date and time picker which are controlled by the Unit property defined in the calendar.

 +------------------------+-----------------------------------------------------------------------------------------------------------------------------+
 | Calendar Unit          | Date and Time picker option                                                                                                 |